Neurogami/AnimataP5-ng/README.md

 Forked from zeni/animatap5 and updated to work with Processing 2.

+Added code to allow run-time altering of the Joint `fixed` property.

 ## Building ##

 If this repo does not already contain a compiled working jar file then you need to build that yourself.